datariders/SATPrepAssistant/README.md

 # Solution
-* We are building an SAT Preparation Assistant
-* A lot of students cannot afford SAT Prep boot camps and struggle to prepare effectively
-* This application can assist in generating mock tests based on student’s weaknesses
+- A SAT Preparation Assistant tool using GenAI to generate mock SAT exams in English and Math.

 # Description